-Natural fibre and recycled insulation materials are suitable for all types of buildings.
+Natural fibre and recycled, sustainable insulation materials are suitable for all types of buildings.
 Their permeable and moisture-buffering properties make them indispensable in the renovation of historic and traditional buildings.

 Deciding how best to insulate your home or building can often be a troublesome task.
 Confusion is commonly caused by the wide selection of insulation materials available, along with focusing too narrowly on targets such as U values.

 We suggest that an achievable U value and the price / performance ratio should certainly inform part of the decision.
 However, we also encourage a holistic approach that considers aspects of building science and sustainability.

-For new developments, their unique capacity to also protect against summer over-heating and positive influence on indoor air quality makes their use an intelligent alternative to conventional materials.
+For new developments, their unique capacity to protect against summer over-heating and positive influence on indoor air quality makes their use an intelligent alternative to conventional materials.

-Disregarding the above aspects can lead to building defects, health problems, environmental damage, and disposal problems.
+Disregarding some of these aspects can lead to building defects, health problems, environmental damage, and disposal problems.

 Not every thermal insulation material lends itself for use in every application.